ScoutLogic

 When background checks look at employment and education verification, they often rely on a third party to respond.
 Let’s say you’re having a hellishly busy work week when an email pops up about an ex-employee you haven’t thought about for years.
 Will you drop everything you’re doing to respond or get to it when you have time?

-4. International Checks
+4. International checks

 Getting speedy background checks from within the U.S. can be hard enough, but checks can become more complex and time-consuming for individuals with international backgrounds.
 Different countries have varying levels of accessibility to records, and language barriers can further complicate the process.
 Often, documents will need translating before being sent and after they return.

-5. High Volume of Checks
+5. High volume of checks

 Certain times of the year can lead to a bottleneck where checks back up, quickly leading to long delays.